open/close all folders

 - This has led to the fans realizing that Pinkie, as the Element of Laughter, really DOES put the "laughter" in "slaughter".

-- Princess Anna in the fan-made Villain Song "Let Them Run".
-She giggles as she sings about murdering people ( including her sister} like it's as fun as building snowmen.
+- Some Frozen fans decided to create a fan-made Villain Song "Let Them Run", set to the melody of "Let It Go" in which Anna giggles as she sings about murdering people (including her sister Elsa) like it's as fun as building snowmen.

 - Bellatrix Lestrange from Harry Potter.
 An authentic Ax-Crazy if she had an ax instead of a wand.

 - Odiana in Codex Alera is completely Ax-Crazy and really quite cheerful (and self-aware) about it.
 She usually expresses this by being inordinately cute and cheery while suggesting that they just kill everyone in about a 5-mile radius.

 - Rachel from Animorphs is a rare heroic (well, sort of) example of this.
 Right before charging into her final battle, she leaves us with this little gem: "I felt...I felt exalted.
 It was my moment.
 This was my place and my time and my own perfection.
 I was no longer afraid.
 Weird.
 If I'd had a mouth I'd have smiled. <Well?> I said.
 No one moved. <Scared?> I asked.
 No answer. <You should be,> I said, almost laughing.
 I lunged..."

 - Tulkas, the god of war in J. R. R. Tolkien's universe is a rare good example of this.

 - Edward Dunn "Ned" Malone, the journalist in Arthur Conan Doyle's The Lost World (1912) when he shoots the ape-like creatures (called Doda by the Accala natives).
 However, he is the main hero of the book